Hareesh-Ravi/personal_tactile/index.md

   </div>
   <div class="column right">
     <div align="justify" font size="2" style="color:black;">
         Photographic and content type control on Adobe's FireFly Image Model 2 based on our research.
 Here is the <a href="https://helpx.adobe.com/firefly/using/whats-new/2024.html" target="_blank">release blog</a> from Adobe.
+Project was part of the FireFly 2 project that I co-led.
     </div>
   <hr>
   </div>